mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

     input_data = expnode(x)

-Next, we train an IncSFA model on the derived transformed input signal on 500 datapoints with 10 epochs through the data.
+Next, we train an IncSFA model on the derived transformed input signal on 500 data points with 10 passes through (epochs) through the data.

-We set the output dimension parameter to 2 to compute only the first two slowest features and compare them later with the output of the SFA.
+We choose the output dimension parameter to extract only the first two slowest features.
+Later we will compare them to the output of ordinary SFA.

 .. code:: ipython3